 Based on the above cited statute, Employee's stated grounds for appealing his RIF are legally insufficient to overturn his RIF.
 Here, it is undisputed that Employee received his round of lateral competition within his competitive level; and that he was given 30 days' notice prior to the effective date of his separation.
-Based on the foregoing, I must uphold Agency's action of abolishing Employee's position through a RIF.
+Thus, I must uphold Agency's action of abolishing Employee's position through a RIF.